Lorrainnn/Task-Planner/README.md

 	• Task Management: Users can add, edit, and delete tasks, with data stored in the browser’s local storage for persistence.
 	• Notes Management: Users can create and store notes, with the ability to add new ones and remove empty ones, all stored locally.
 	• Responsive Design: The app adapts to different screen sizes with a clean, minimalist design featuring Flexbox layouts, smooth transitions for button interactions, and a light gray background for readability.
-This is made by Jixuan Luo and Ron Luo
+This is made by Lorrainn and Ronnn

 ---